markcmurphy/devdocs-portal/Widgets.md

 ## Widgets

+Widgets are the units of content to be placed on specific pages in a Stencil theme.
+Each widget is comprised of a widget configuration and a widget template.

+>**Note**
+>There is a limit of 1000 widgets per store.

 The Widgets API allows developers to programmatically associate content with regions on a BigCommerce storefront.
-The content can consist of HTML, CSS, and JavaScript, and the API supports configuration via Handlebars variables.
+The content can consist of HTML, CSS, and JavaScript.
+The API supports configuration via Handlebars variables.
 It can support many types of content such as YouTube Videos, image sliders, and chat apps.

 Some benefits are:
 * Inject modular, reusable blocks of content inside new and existing store pages